nhristova/photo-app/README.md

     - [x] Separate styles in relevant files (use css modules?)
     - [x] Style hide section on top of menu
     - [ ] Action to close the menu when clicked outside of it
-    - [ ] Load all albums & photos, pagination?,
+    - [x] Load all albums & photos with pagination
     - [x] Scroll only main container, fixed header and navigation
     - [ ] Scroll to top after going back
     - [x] Make back arrow sticky (update z-index of nav to be larger)
     - [ ] Dark theme?
-    - [ ] Empty favorites view, should not show on initial load
+    - [x] Empty favorites view, should not show on initial load
 7. Tests

 Image credits: